This former tech CEO takes down woke capitalism but misses the point on wokeness

 The author’s arguments are far more convincing, however, when supporting his spot-on analyses of corrosive corporate duplicity, rather than the big-picture conclusions he draws from them—which arrive filtered through a Fox News funhouse mirror.

-In reading between the lines in Woke, Inc., Ramaswamy often seems more concerned with so-called wokeness itself than with woke corporations.
+Reading between the lines in Woke, Inc., Ramaswamy often seems more concerned with so-called wokeness itself than with woke corporations.
 First of all, the term woke is both too narrow—he defines it as “obsessing about race, gender, and sexual orientation”—and too broad, in that it also apparently refers to obsessing about climate change and voting rights.
 Everything liberals are known to be in favor of can seemingly be flattened into another facet of wokeness.
-Considering the author’s, uh, liberal use of the term, it’s odd that the term systemic racism is too amorphous for him to take seriously.
+Considering the author’s, uh, liberal use of woke, it’s odd that the term systemic racism is too amorphous for him to take seriously.
 “Personally, while I believe racism exists and should be eliminated, I don’t believe in ‘systemic racism,'” he writes.
 “In fact, I don’t even know what it means: to me, it sounds like a catchall phrase designed to allow political leaders to escape accountability for solving real-world problems like poverty and failure in education.”

 According to the author, systemic racism is so far from the realm of real-world problems, it’s not even worth learning what activists mean by it.
 Therefore, anyone professing to be concerned with systemic racism is either running a scam or hopelessly duped by one.
+The book ultimately places woke consumers’ in the latter category.

 It’s insulting to suggest that Americans only care more about social justice issues recently because corporations want them to, rather than the other way around.
 But as Ramaswamy sees it, the idea that “consumers are demanding it and [corporations] are just giving them what they want” is “often just a hollow excuse to justify top-down power-grabbing by influential executives and investors.”

 According to what, exactly?
 His hunch?
-To pick apart just one example, the companies who boycotted Georgia over its voting restrictions earlier this year were caving to pressure from activists and concerned citizens, not inciting them.
+To pick apart just one example, the companies who boycotted Georgia over its voting restrictions earlier this year were caving in to pressure from activists and concerned citizens, not inciting it.

 The author appears to overestimate how much sway corporations hold over the general public’s core beliefs.
 Did liberals “widely praise” Jamie Dimon’s kneeling episode, as Ramaswamy claims, or did some of them do that while many others rolled their eyes?
 Does he really think that everyone who is concerned about things like over-policing and redlining also uncritically loves corporations?
 Woke, Inc. certainly reads that way.